opencadc/storage-inventory/baldur/README.md

 Any artifact with a URI that matches `^cadc:TEST\\/.*`, the read grant will be:
 * anonymous read not allowed
-* readable by members of group TestRead and TestWrite
+* readable by members of group TestRead-1, TestRead-2, TestWrite-1, and TestWrite-2

 And the write grant will be:
-* writable by members of group TestWrite
+* writable by members of group TestWrite-1 and TestWrite-2

 When more that one entry matches an artifact URI, the grants are combined as follows into one grant:
 * if any of the matching entries allow anonymous read, anonymous read is allowed